mustapha0705/alx-low_level_programming/0x09-static_libraries/README.md

-how to create static libraries in C
+this directory is for static library